Affordable budget app & personal expense tracker

 What Exactly Is a Budget App?

-A budget app is a digital tool that helps you plan, track, and manage your finances.
-Think of it as your personal finance assistant — helping you stay organized, monitor spending, and work toward your financial goals.
+A budget app is a digital money management tool that helps you plan, track, and organize your finances.
+Think of it as a personal finance assistant that gives you clarity and control over your income and spending.

 • Expense tracking (manually or automatically)